-After integrating phone number verification into a Flutter app, I faced the situation of “the verification code isn’t arriving.”
+After integrating phone number verification into a Flutter app, I ran into the dreaded “the verification code isn’t arriving” situation.
 And when pressing the dev bypass button to skip verification and attempt signup, the server returned “Phone number verification not completed.”
-Documenting both issues together.
+This post documents both issues: what caused them and how to fix them.

 Understanding the Structure First